 - Is it due to a reduction of the need or consumption?

-- Its a efficiency, productivity, CPK or TCO a problem?
+- Is efficiency, productivity, CPK, or TCO a problem?

 - Aren’t there any other options in streamlining mobility with lesser costs?

-However it is expected some to add more miles due to more online businesses are emerging with more miles added on products.
-Still the COP and TCO to be lowered, whiles maximizing the efficiency and productivity.
+However, it is expected some to add more miles due to more online businesses are emerging with more miles added on products.
+Still, the COP and TCO to be lowered, whiles maximizing efficiency and productivity.

 - Service and production operations with mobility needs